I GO DOWN TO THE SHORE

 In creative work — creative work of all kinds — those who are the world’s working artists are not trying to help the world go around, but forward.
 Which is something altogether different from the ordinary.
 Such work does not refute the ordinary.
 It is, simply, something else.
 Its labor requires a different outlook — a different set of priorities.

-Echoing Keats’s notion of “negative capability,” Dani Shapiro’s insistence that the artist’s task is “to embrace uncertainty, to be sharpened and honed by it,”
+Dani Shapiro, author of the memoir, INHERITANCE, Echoes Keats’s notion of “negative capability,” Shapiro states that the artist’s task is “to embrace uncertainty, to be sharpened and honed by it,”

-and Georgia O’Keeffe’s counsel that as an artist you ought to be “keeping the unknown always beyond you,”
+Painter, Georgia O’Keeffe’s counsel is that as an artist you ought to be “keeping the unknown always beyond you,”

 Intellectual work sometimes, spiritual work certainly, artistic work always — these are forces that fall within its grasp, forces that must travel beyond the realm of the hour and the restraint of the habit.
 Nor can the actual work be well separated from the entire life.
 Like the knights of the Middle Ages, there is little the creatively inclined person can do but to prepare himself, body and spirit, for the labor to come — for his adventures are all unknown.
 In truth, the work itself is the adventure.
 And no artist could go about this work, or would want to, with less than extraordinary energy and concentration.
 The extraordinary is what art is about.